 To descend the south face downclimb the ridge west towards the obvious notch and then downclimb the main gully for 1000'.
 The gully eventually forks and you must choose whether to continue straight down (4th class bouldering and steep scree) or to traverse 500' east to an obvious mellow snow slope which quickly drops you to the base of the south face.
 The final notch is a waterfall later in the season so probe carefully.
 If the snowbridge is thin you can traverse 200' skiers right to 4th class ledges that you can downclimb to bypass the waterfall.

-This is a big north face with lots of snow and avalanche danger (Stephen Campbell was killed by an avalanche in 1984 while attempting a first descent of this couloir with Joe Yelverton).
+This is a big north face with lots of snow and avalanche danger (Stephen Campbell was killed by an avalanche in 1984 while attempting an ascent of this couloir with Joe Yelverton and Barry Silver).
 The route is probably safest from mid-March - mid April or in late season (I hear it is an ice route in September).
 If you plan on climbing in late spring consider waiting for a cloudy day or try to be on the top before the sun hits it (10-11am).

 || Eagle Peak

 Description: An enhanced cropped photograph of Eagle's North face for those interested in the route.

 comments powered by Disqus